GenericPirate/tmux/Contributing.md

   more complicated.
 The idea would be to get rid of session groups.

 - Customize mode:
-  1) way to export option or tagged options to a file
+  1) way to export option or tagged options to a file;
-  2) `e` key like in buffer mode to edit option value or key command in an editor popup
+  2) `e` key like in buffer mode to edit option value or key command in an editor popup;
-  3) way to add new user options
+  3) way to add new user options;
-  4) way to add new key bindings
+  4) way to add new key bindings;
-  5) 'd' on a header should restore entire key table to default
+  5) 'd' on a header should restore entire key table to default.

-- unbind -d flag to restore key to default, with -a to restore all
+- unbind -d flag to restore key bindings to default, with -a to restore all.

 - In copy mode - should the bottom be the last used line?
 It can be annoying to have to move the cursor through a load of empty space.
 It might be better to